jorishey1234/tractrac/README.md

 Contact: joris.heyman@univ-rennes1.fr

-# User guide Matlab
-1) Installation
-Download and extract the Git repository.
-Make sure you have Matlab version >2014a with Image Processing Toolbox and Statistics and Machine Learning Toolbox installed.

-2) In the Matlab folder, run TracTrac Graphical User Interface with
-> tractrac

 # User guide Python2 and Python3
 1) Installation
 Download and extract the Git repository.
 Make sure you have a working installation of python2.7 or python3.xx.
 Install the extra packages scipy, opencv-python, imutils, h5py, parse via the terminal :
-> pip install scipy opencv-python imutils h5py parse --user
+> pip3 install scipy opencv-python imutils h5py parse --user

 2) In the Python folder, run test case, plot and save average velocities with
-> python tractrac.py -p 1 -a
+> python tractrac.py -a

 3) Get help on available commands with :
 > python tractrac.py --help

 4) Other sample cases may be run as
-> python tractrac.py -f "../Sample_videos/videotest.avi" -p 1
+> python tractrac.py -f "../Sample_videos/videotest.avi"

-or
-> python tractrac.py -f "../Sample_videos/PIVChallenge/*.tif" -p 2

-or
-> python tractrac.py -f "../Sample_videos/RiverDrone/*.tif" -p 2

 Run live-treatment by webcam acquisition by
-> python tractrac.py -f "0" -p 1 -cmax 50
+> python tractrac.py -f "0"

-Details of parameters and commands are given in the publication <a href="https://perso.univ-rennes1.fr/joris.heyman/PDF/tractrac_final.pdf" > Heyman (2019) </a>.
+Tracking parameters can be changed (before and while processing) in the txt file _par.txt.
+Precise meaning of parameters are given in the publication <a href="https://perso.univ-rennes1.fr/joris.heyman/PDF/tractrac_final.pdf" > Heyman (2019) </a>.

+# User guide Matlab
+1) Installation
+Download and extract the Git repository.
+Make sure you have Matlab version >2014a with Image Processing Toolbox and Statistics and Machine Learning Toolbox installed.

+2) In the Matlab folder, run TracTrac Graphical User Interface with
+> tractrac

 # Output formats